kula124/ai-preza-demos/README.md

 http://localhost:3000
 ```

-You should see the AI Preza Demos dashboard with four application cards:
+You should see the AI Preza Demos dashboard with three featured applications:
 1. Bedtime Story Writer
 2. Email Helper
 3. RAG Chat

-4. Jobs Application Reviewer
+The Jobs Application Reviewer feature is accessible via the sidebar navigation on the left.

 ### Verify Installation